ocadotechnology/bbq/README.md

   * whole datasets,
   * selected tables/partitions/versions.

-#### BBQ doesn't support backing up:
+#### BBQ will not backup:
 * [external data sources](https://cloud.google.com/bigquery/external-data-sources),
 * Views (you can use [GCP Census](https://github.com/ocadotechnology/gcp-census) for that),
 * Dataset/table labels as they are not copied by BigQuery copy job (again, you can use [GCP Census](https://github.com/ocadotechnology/gcp-census) for that)

-#### Caveats
+#### Known caveats
-* Modifying partitioned table description triggers backing up all partitions as last modified time is updated for every partition
+* Modification of table metadata, including table description triggers new backups being created.
+It can be a problem for partitioned tables, where such change updates last modified time in every partition.
+Then BBQ will backup all partitions again, even though there was no actually change in partition data
 * There's 10,000 [copy jobs per project per day limit](https://cloud.google.com/bigquery/quotas#copy_jobs), which you may hit on the first day.
 This limit can be increased by Google Support

 # High level architecture